 The best thing about visiting a capital city is the variety of things it offers.

-Exploring Bangkok brings about culinary adventures, temple hopping, an awesome time partying and of course, massages.
+Exploring Bangkok brings about amazing street food, temples, nightlife, and of course, massages.

 Your first day in Bangkok should be spent embracing the culture and exploring the ancient side of the city.